RIKEN-RCCS/lens3/v2/doc/design-notes.md

 - Make Multiplexer reply messages in XML instead of json on an access rejection.
 It only returned an http status code in v1.x.

-- Make it not an error when MinIO returns the "BucketAlreadyOwnedByYou" error.
+- Make it not an error when an S3 backend server returns the "BucketAlreadyOwnedByYou" error.
 It can be ignored safely.

 - Make access key generation of Registrar like STS.